forgery810/fl-studio-alesis-vixx/README.md

   - The knob/range button will increase the steps the pads and knobs control by 16 with each push.
 Up to 64 steps can be contorlled this way.

   - Currently, this only functions when all channels are shown.
 If some are hidden in groups, it will not work.

+  ##       - Parameter Edit Mode

+  - The fourth option under pad mode allows editing of steps, one at a time.
+When in the mode, press the pad of the step you want to edit.
+Now the first 7 knobs control the parameters for that step (pitch, velocity, release, etc).
+This eliminates the need for a second Alesis layout to access all steps for VI49 and 25 users.

+  ##      - Random

+  - The random pattern button on VI49 and VI61 will generate a random step sequence.
+Use the pitch wheel to determine the likelihood of each step being triggered.
+Down increases     the number of steps set.
+Pushing the wheel all the way up is a way to clear the pattern.

+  - The random note generator will change the pitch of every step a random note in the selected key.
+With shift mode set, the first four knobs can be used to edit the scale.
+The first knob controls the note and the second control decides the scale.
+The third and fourth knob control the low and high end of the note range.

 ## Broswer Mode